nslavov/scp/mass-spec-sample-prep/nPOP.md

 ## Introduction
 The nano-ProteOmic sample Preparation (nPOP) uses piezo acoustic dispensing to isolate individual cells in 300 picoliter volumes and performs all subsequent preparation steps in small droplets on a fluorocarbon-coated slide.
 This design enables simultaneous sample preparation of thousands of single cells, including lysing, digesting, and labeling individual cells in volumes below 20 nl.

+## Resources
+The nPOP protocol can be found [here](https://www.protocols.io/view/highly-parallel-droplet-sample-preparation-for-sin-b8uyrwxw) and the cellenONE software files for performing sample prep can be found [here](https://drive.google.com/drive/folders/1EBeHGCQksMt3jItFVPxf-POEYiXQ7mGs).

+Additionally, tools for mapping single cell image data from the cellenONE to sets run for LC/MS are available here on this [GitHub](https://github.com/Andrew-Leduc/CellenONE_mapper) page.

 ## Advantages of nPOP